 Going to "Moderate projects" from your settings and toggling on or off the visibility of individual projects (which overrides the moderation level set in #1 above).

 FAQ: Why doesn’t [project] appear on my platform page?

-Make sure that each project made with your tool shows up on your page!
+Make sure that products made with your product/tool shows up on your page!
 Here’s how:

 If you have your moderation level set to “Only projects approved by the Hackster team”, we’ll need to approve it first.
 We usually get to projects within 3 days after they’re made public.